blarney-lang/blarney/README.md

 ```

 This definition makes use of two [Blarney
-primitives](a-blarney-primitives).
+primitives](api-1-blarney-primitives).
 The first is the unsigned
 comparison operator

 ```hs